The Fall of Google Search: Part 2 - Privacy

 Many people in the younger generations felt (overall) that if the utility of the platform or service outweighed that “creepiness” factor of highly personalized ads, they felt comfortable.

 But now, around 80% of Americans think the potential risks of personal data collection outweigh the benefits, and 79% of adults are concerned about how companies use the data.
 We’re seeing more people turn to privacy-focused search engines like DuckDuckGo, which broke the 100 million mark in daily mobile searches in January 2021.
 DDG is different in that it doesn't collect user data for profiling and personalization.
 Instead, it pulls from over 400 sources and crowdsourced sites like Wikipedia, but not Google.
 Never Google.
-How does it make money, you might be wondering, as the capitalist Boomer you are?
-It uses keyword-based advertising, which still has tons of utility for users, but it doesn’t track your personal information to deliver results.
-Their bidding for search ads is based on “keywords, not people.”

 I’ve also mentioned Brave, which was first introduced as a web browser but also has a privacy-first search engine product.
 Brave has a unique approach to revenue: it shows Brave Ads, which are an opt-in advertising platform that rewards users for viewing non-invasive ads.
 You can use the rewards (which are Basic Attention Tokens) to tip websites or content creators, or just withdraw them as cash.
 Again, they don’t track users’ personal information to earn revenue from advertisers.